harryho/blog-hugo/content/hacks/windows-command-2.md

 +++
 date = "2012-03-24T10:59:31+11:00"
 title = "Windows cmd & hotkey - 2"
-description="A note for everyone who wants to use Commnd and Hot Key as hacker "
+description="A note for everyone who wants to use Command and Hot Key as hacker "
 +++

 *This article will continue the topic of Windows command & hotkeys.
 Part-1 shows you common hotkeys and short command lines for `Run` windnow dialog.
 The rest of this topic will focus on the advanced commands and how to create a batch script with all those commands.*